pepollms/tracker/_doc/op_3_operations.md

 $ iconv -f us-ascii -t utf-8 <input> -o <output>
 ~~~

-### System Initialization
+### Initialization Script

-This procedure initializes the system by automatically calling other required procedures:
+The script calls other specific procedures to perform the system initialization:

 * Database creation
 * Source data files importation
 * Markdown files generation

-The command will prompt the user whether to proceed or not for confirmation since this is a destructive operaiton.
+The command will prompt the user for confirmation whether to proceed or not since this is a destructive operaiton.
-It will erase all data in an existing database, recreate all database objects, populate them with new data from the imported source data files and generate all markdown files.
+It will erase all data in the database by recreating all database objects, populate them with new data from the imported source data files and generate all markdown files.

 ~~~
 $ ./import.sh --init